Give your body better protection by using these 10 easy tips to boost your antioxidant intake with every meal

 Fighting those free radicals

 Our bodies get help in the form of antioxidants, which ‘mop up’ these free radicals.
-Quite simply, the more antioxidants we have, the more potential we have to fight harmful free radicals and stay healthy as a result.
-But as we get older, it’s vitally important to boost our intakes through what we eat, as our body’s own ability to produce antioxidants starts to diminish from our 20s onwards, giving free radicals a greater chance to cause damage.
+Quite simply, the more antioxidants we have, the more potential we have to fight harmful free radicals.
+But as we get older, it’s vitally important to boost our intakes through what we eat.
+Our body’s ability to produce antioxidants starts to diminish from our 20s onwards, giving free radicals a greater chance to cause damage.

 Where are antioxidants found?